helidon-io/helidon/builder/README.md

 `Prototype.Sealed` is an explicit opt-in on each blueprint and is not inherited.
 A sealed prototype must be a leaf prototype; code generation rejects a child that extends it.
-Adding `Prototype.Sealed` to an existing blueprint is a source compatibility change for consumers that implement the generated prototype interface, so it should normally be used only for new APIs or during a major-version change.
+Adding `Prototype.Sealed` to an existing blueprint is a source and binary compatibility change for consumers that implement the generated prototype interface.
+A previously compiled implementation may fail to load with `IncompatibleClassChangeError`, so sealing should normally be used only for new APIs or during a major-version change.

 Interfaces: